 - If you develop symptoms while at work, update your supervisor, leave work immediately, and self-quarantine while you await additional guidance from Case Management

 - Do not go to one of our asymptomatic testing sites.

 - If Case Management believes testing is the right next step, you will talk through options with them.
 In order for your testing to be orchestrated by and paid for by Northwestern University, you need to follow the above steps and guidance from Case Management and not visit testing centers before connecting with Case Management

 Feinberg School of Medicine clinical faculty or staff who are symptomatic should visit Feinberg's COVID-19 testing website for instructions.

 If you are directed to test at a Northwestern-affiliated testing facility, your test result will be available through your MyNM account.

 If your test results come back positive, a member of Northwestern’s COVID Response Team will reach out to walk you through next steps.
 This will include direction regarding your need to self-isolate as well as guidance regarding how Northwestern will coordinate required contact tracing and to help support your health and welfare throughout this period.

-In the event that you receive notification of a positive result prior to hearing from the COVID Response Team, please immediately begin to self-isolate pending further guidance and call us at 847-491-8422.
-This number is currently staffed with case managers and contact tracers from 7 a.m. to 8 p.m, Monday through Friday, 9 a.m. to 4 p.m. on Saturdays and 10 a.m. to 3 p.m. on Sundays.
-At all other times, this line will connect you to the University Health Service’s after hours call service where you can ask to speak with the physician-on-call, who will provide you with guidance for any immediate next steps.
+In the event that you receive notification of a positive result prior to hearing from the COVID Response Team, please immediately begin to self-isolate pending further guidance and email us at firstname.lastname@example.org.
+This email is currently staffed with case managers and contact tracers from 8:30 a.m. to 5 p.m, Monday through Friday.
+At all other times, call 847-491-8100 to connect to the University Health Service’s after hours call service where you can ask to speak with the physician-on-call, who will provide you with guidance for any immediate next steps.

 If at any point you require emergency medical attention, call 911 to access the most local emergency services.